 Jimmy Doyle regularly works out at the WinStrong CrossFit gym in Horizon West.
 CrossFit has allowed him to get back in shape after several surgeries.
-Doyle has lost 20 pounds after attending the gym in Horizon West.

 What’s the story behind you joining WinStrong CrossFit?